 Japanese ambassador calls on COAS

-Japanese Ambassador to Pakistan, Wada Mitsuhiro, called on Chief of the Army Staff (COAS) General Qamar Javed Bajwa at General Headquarters in Rawalpindi on Thursday.
+ISLAMABAD: Japanese Ambassador to Pakistan Wada Mitsuhiro called on Chief of Army Staff (COAS) General Qamar Javed Bajwa in Rawalpindi on Thursday.

-During the meeting, matters of mutual interest, regional security, the current situation in Afghanistan especially collaboration and partnership in Humanitarian assistance came under discussion, according to a statement issued by the Inter-Services Public Relations (ISPR).
+During the meeting matters of mutual interest, regional security, current situation in Afghanistan, especially collaboration and partnership in humanitarian assistance, were discussed.

-COAS informed the visiting dignitary that Pakistan wants cordial ties with all its neighbours in "pursuit of regional peace and prosperity."

-He emphasised that peaceful resolution of the Kashmir dispute is essential for stability in South Asia.

-The Army Chief said that Pakistan values Japan’s role in global and regional affairs and we look forward to enhancing our bilateral relationship.
+According to a Radio Pakistan report, the Army Chief said that Pakistan values Japan’s role in global and regional affairs and we look forward to enhance our bilateral relationship.

 Comments